Start an LLC in New York

 How to Start an LLC in New York

 A New York limited liability company (LLC) is a business entity that offers strong liability protection, flexible management structure, and certain tax advantages.
-To start an LLC in New York, you’ll need to file Articles of Organization with the New York Division of Corporations, State Records and Uniform Commercial Code, pay the $200 filing fee, and publish notice of your LLC in two New York newspapers.
-But first, you should choose a name and a registered agent for your LLC.
-Officially forming an LLC in New York can take anywhere between a day and a month to process your formation paperwork after receiving it, depending on how you file, but fulfilling the publication requirement will take at least six weeks.
-Sound complicated?
-It is.
-But we'll take you through it.
+The Department of State can take between a day and a month to process your formation paperwork after receiving it, depending on how you file.
+Fulfilling the publication requirement will take at least six weeks.